TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-19-harbour-docker-registry-oidc-keycloak.md

 ## Use with Docker

-Assuming we have created the `test1` private project above and given our Keycloak user access to it, we can login to the docker registry from our local CLI with the following command:
+Assuming we have created the `test1` private project above and given our Keycloak master realm user access to it, we can login to the docker registry from our local CLI with the following command:

 ```
 docker login YOUR_HARBOR_CORE_INGRESS_URL